Everyone has long been trying to cure a medical condition that affects millions of people around the world, mostly men: baldness.

 The team took hair and whiskers cells from the mice and cultured them in the lab alongside other ingredients.
 After testing 220 different new combinations, the researchers found that one type of collagen associated with five factors leads to the highest rate of stem cell amplification in the shortest period of time.

-A "definitive" treatment for baldness must produce hair that can grow back after its natural fall.
+A "definitive" treatment for baldness is to produce hair that can grow back after its natural fall.
 The chosen combination was able to go through at least three cycles of complete hair production and regeneration, and to fight baldness in all its phases.

 The team discovered the validity of Itgβ5, a specific marker on stem cells grown for testing.
 These hair regrowth stem cells seem to work like the latest.

-"Our culture system establishes a method for the cyclic regeneration of hair follicles from hair follicle stem cells," say Makoto Takeo e Takashi Tsuji, co-authors of the study.
+"Our culture system establishes a method for cyclical regeneration of hair follicles from hair follicle stem cells," say Makoto Takeo e Takashi Tsuji, co-authors of the study.
 "It will help make hair follicle regeneration therapy a reality in the near future."

 Before this baldness cure becomes commercially available, it has to pass clinical trials.
 So far, RIKEN researchers have demonstrated stem cell therapy in preclinical laboratory tests.
 Tsuji said the institute is looking for solutions and external collaborators to help develop clinical applications for the new hair growth technology.